Databricks

 To view and collect these credentials on Databricks:

-• For SQL Warehouses, switch to the Connection details tab.
+• For SQL warehouses, navigate to the Connection Details tab.

 Allowed IP addresses